kiali/kiali/design/KEPS/namespace-discovery/proposal.md

       team: api
 ```

-For multi-primary cluster deployments, Kiali will scope the namespaces according to the discovery selector's defined on that cluster.
+For multi-primary cluster deployments, Kiali will scope the namespaces according to the discovery selectors defined on that cluster.

 Cluster A discovery selector: